thiagopx/deeprec-cvpr20/README.md

 The datasets comprise the (i) integral documents where the small samples are extracted and (ii) the mechanically-shredded documents collections D1 and D2 used in the tests.
 To download them, just run `bash scripts/get_dataset.sh`.

 It will create a directory `datasets` in the local directory.
+A document in our dataset is a directory with the format `D<3-digits>`.
+It comprises two subdirectories: `strips` (image files) and `masks` (binary `.npy` files).

+The name of the files follow the format `D<5-digits>`.
+The first 3 digits match the sequence of the document, while the following 2 digits define the order of the strip image/mask.
+For instance, `datasets/D2/mechanical/D004/strips/D00401.jpeg` is the first strip of the document `D004` in the dataset `D2`.

+**Important:**
+1. To use your own dataset, you should follow strictly the above described structure.
+No warranties are given otherwise.
+2. In the absence of the `mask` directory, it will be assumed the strip in composed of all pixels in the image file.

 #### Demo